 Seattle’s Old Street Signs

-The Seattle Department of Transportation is using a new digital method to print all kinds of traffic signs, and they are making old street signs available for purchase.
+The Seattle Department of Transportation is using a new digital method to print all kinds of traffic signs.
+SDOT’s street sign replacement program was made possible by Bridging the Gap, the nine-year transportation maintenance levy.

 Here is the story of how Seattle’s street-naming system began.